PyGithub/PyGithub/doc/examples/Authentication.rst

     >>> app = g.get_oauth_application(client_id, client_secret)
     >>> token = app.get_access_token(code)

-Memorize the ``token.refresh_token``, as this can be used to create a fresh token.
-The ``token.token`` expires after 8 hours and the ``token.refresh_token`` after 6 months of creation.
+Memorize the ``token.refresh_token``, as only this can be used to create new tokens for this user.
+The ``token.token`` expires 8 hours, and the ``token.refresh_token`` expires 6 months after creation.

 A token can be refreshed as follows.
-This invalidates the old token and refresh token and creates a new set of token and refresh token:
+This invalidates the old token and old refresh token, and creates a new set of token and refresh tokens:

     >>> g = Github()
     >>> app = g.get_oauth_application(client_id, client_secret)